rltervo/IST782-Portfolio/README.md

 • Collect, store,and access data by identifying and leveraging applicable technologies.
 • Create actionable insight across a range of contexts (e.g. societal, business, political), using data and the full data science life cycle.
 • Apply visualization and predictive models to help generate actionable insight.
-• Use programming languages suchasRandPython to support the generation of actionable insight.
+• Use programming languages such as R and Python to support the generation of actionable insight.
 • Communicate insights gained via visualization and analytics to abroad range of audiences (including project sponsors and technical team leads).
 • Apply ethics in the development, use and evaluation of data and predictive models (e.g., fairness, bias, transparency, privacy).